viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

   {{<gif webm_src="/tutorials/single-component-tutorials-servo-mousemover/cut-box.webm" mp4_src="/tutorials/single-component-tutorials-servo-mousemover/cut-box.mp4" alt="This is sped up gif showing using a marker and marking the screw of the servo, then shutting the box quick and getting the marker on the lid, then opening it back up.
 Then using that mark to make a cut with a box cutter, and on the other side of the lid which is the outside, marking that cut hole and putting a large roll of tape down to draw a circle.
 Finally, cutting the circle out with box cutters.">}}
 </div>

-### Tape the box shut, add "babygates", and plug in the Raspberry Pi
+### Tape the box shut, add "baby gates", and plug in the Raspberry Pi

 When taping the box shut be sure the servo with the circle cut out sits fairly flush to the top of the box.
-Add "babygates" or rails to keep the mouse from wandering off if it catches some friction.
+Add "baby gates" or rails to keep the mouse from wandering off if it catches some friction.

 <div class="td-max-width-on-larger-screens">
   {{<gif webm_src="/tutorials/single-component-tutorials-servo-mousemover/finish-box.webm" mp4_src="/tutorials/single-component-tutorials-servo-mousemover/finish-box.mp4" alt="This is sped up gif showing a person plugging in the power cable to the raspberry pi through the power hole made earlier, then pushing the rocker switch to turn it on.
 When the Raspberry Pi is turned on, the circle turns for a millisecond.
 Then they draw a swirl design on the circle.
 Then they make the circle spin and put a mouse on it and it falls off immediately.
 The next thing they do is they put cardboard on two sides of the box and at the end, they place the mouse on top.">}}